-- worldwide and regional economic conditions impacting the global supply and demand for natural gas, NGLs and oil; - the price and quantity of imports of foreign, and exports of domestic, oil, natural gas and NGLs including liquefied natural gas; - political conditions in or affecting other producing countries, including conflicts in or among the Middle East, Africa, South America and Russia; - the level of global exploration and production; - the level of global inventories; - events that impact global market demand (e.g., the reduced demand resulting from the COVID-19 pandemic); - prevailing prices on local price indexes in the areas in which we operate; - localized and global supply and demand fundamentals and transportation availability; - weather conditions; - technological advances affecting energy consumption; - the price and availability of alternative fuels; and - domestic, local and foreign governmental regulation and taxes.
+- worldwide and regional economic conditions impacting the global supply and demand for natural gas, NGLs and oil; - the price and quantity of imports of foreign, and exports of domestic, oil, natural gas and NGLs including liquefied natural gas; - political conditions in or affecting other producing countries, including conflicts in or among the Middle East, Africa, South America and Russia; - the level of global exploration and production; - the level of global inventories; - events that impact global market demand; - prevailing prices on local price indexes in the areas in which we operate; - localized and global supply and demand fundamentals and transportation availability; - weather conditions; - technological advances affecting energy consumption; - the price and availability of alternative fuels; and - domestic, local and foreign governmental regulation and taxes.

-The daily spot prices for NYMEX Henry Hub natural gas ranged from a high of \$9.85 per MMBtu to a low of \$3.46 per MMBtu in 2022, and the daily spot prices for NYMEX West Texas Intermediate crude oil ranged from a high of \$123.64 per barrel to a low of \$71.05 per barrel during the same period.
-While oil and natural gas prices were generally higher in 2022 than they were in 2021, the markets for these commodities have historically been volatile, and these markets will likely continue to be volatile in the future.
+The daily spot prices for NYMEX Henry Hub natural gas ranged from a high of \$3.78 per MMBtu to a low of \$1.74 per MMBtu in 2023, and the daily spot prices for NYMEX West Texas Intermediate crude oil ranged from a high of \$96.37 per barrel to a low of \$66.61 per barrel during the same period.
+While oil and natural gas prices were substantially lower in 2023 than they were in 2022, the markets for these commodities have historically been volatile, and these markets will likely continue to be volatile in the future.
 In addition, the market price for natural gas in the Appalachian Basin continues to be lower relative to NYMEX Henry Hub as a result of the significant increases in the supply of natural gas in the Northeast region in recent years.
 NGLs are made up of ethane, propane, isobutane, normal butane and natural gasoline, all of which have different uses and different pricing characteristics, which adds further volatility to the pricing of NGLs.
 Due to the volatility of commodity prices, we are unable to predict future potential movements in the market prices for natural gas, oil and NGLs at our ultimate sales points and, thus, cannot predict the ultimate impact of prices on our operations.